 - What if I live in a different city, state, or country from where Archuleta Law Firm has law offices?

 - What distinguishes Archuleta Law Firm from other firms?

 Contact an attorney.
 Whether or not you decide to contact Archuleta Law Firm to obtain private legal advice is your decision.
 Contacting an attorney experienced in negligence cases against the government may be crucial to the resolution of your claim.
 The government employs legions of experienced attorneys and investigators to defend against claims.
 Many personal injury attorneys do not handle cases against the government with a high level of expertise.
 Also, without aggressive counsel, the government may delay your case for many years without action.

 The Federal Tort Claims Act provides a limited waiver of the federal government’s immunity from suit.
-Under the United States Constitution the federal government is immune from suit.
-The Federal Tort Claims Act (FTCA) allows private claimants to bring claims against the federal government for the negligent conduct of government employees.
-In short, the FTCA allows the federal government to be sued as if it were a private person.
+Under the United States Constitution, the federal government is immune from suit.
+The Federal Tort Claims Act (FTCA) allows claimants to bring claims against the federal government for the negligent conduct of government employees.
+In short, the FTCA allows the federal government to be sued as if it were a person.

 First, a FTCA claim must be filed with the appropriate administrative agency.
 Usually the appropriate agency is the agency where the negligent employee works.
 Once the government agency receives the claim it has six months to review, negotiate, and/or deny the claim.
 If the claim is not resolved by the agency within six months from the date it received the claim or if the claim is denied by the agency then suit may be filed against the United States government.

 The United States Congress gave explicit authorization for the government to be sued under the Federal Tort Claims Act.
 The federal government allows itself to be sued because it is in its best interest to have a uniform method of accountability to its citizens.